PCLC at Presbyterian Healthcare Services

 The benefits of training with Presbyterian also include access to:

-- An inside look at an interdisciplinary palliative care team delivering services across the continuum of care, including home and office-based practices
+- An inside look at an interdisciplinary palliative care team delivering services across the continuum of care, including hospital, home, telemedicine, and office-based practices.

-- Insight into integrating an inpatient palliative care team with home health and hospice services
+- Insight into integrating a palliative care team with home health and hospice services.

 Questions?